-It’s 2020, and cloud computing is firmly entrenched in businesses across all industries.
-Today, cloud is a necessity for doing business.
+It’s 2022, and cloud computing is firmly entrenched in businesses across all industries.
+Today, the cloud is a necessity for doing business.
 No matter the size of your company, you’ll get big benefits that weren’t possible even a decade ago.

-If you’ve held out this long to make the move to cloud computing, you can’t wait any longer.
+If you’ve held out this long to make the move to managed cloud services, you can’t wait any longer.
 Trust us, though: you’ll love it.
 Here are nine reasons why:

 1. It’s flexible.

 Cloud gives you vast amounts of storage space that aren’t an option with premise-based solutions.
 As your business grows, you won’t need to purchase expensive hardware to accommodate growing amounts of data.
 Cloud computing’s flexibility goes beyond data storage, though.
 Your employees will have the freedom to work when and from where they want, since everything they need will be accessible through an internet connection.

 2. It’s reliable.

 Nothing is more attractive than reliability, right?
 The same concept applies to your cloud computing solution.
 Since your data is stored on off-premise servers, you can count on its continuous availability even if one server goes down because another server will automatically take its place.